Faith Based Integration:

 Whether or not you choose to include faith in your sessions, therapy is a space where your full story is welcomed.

+You don’t have to do this alone.
 If you have questions about what this could look like for you, we can explore that together during a consultation.

 You Don't Have to Navigate This Alone: